 1 carrot, chopped (can leave skin on)

-1. Place lambs fry into a bowl and squeeze in 1/2 a lemon – this will neutralise the smell.
+1. Place liver into a bowl and squeeze in 1/2 a lemon – this will neutralise the smell.
 Set aside for a few hours in the fridge.

-2. Place the lambs fry into a blender and blitz – until it resembles the same texture as mince.
+2. Place the liver into a blender and blitz – until it resembles the same texture as mince.

-3. Cook the lamb chop on a fry pan and brown the lambs fry at the same time.
-Meanwhile steam the carrots and spinach.
+3. Cook the mince and liver on a fry pan at the same time.
+Meanwhile steam the carrots, butternut pumpkin and greens.

-4. Chop the lamb up and place into the blender (if using the Avent Steamer/Blender just put in onto of the vegies).
-Place 1-2 tablespoons of the lambs fry in as well – the extra put into small containers that you can freeze and add to boost iron in other meat dishes like my beef and liver parcels.
-I love the Munch Baby Food Trays for this!
+4. When browned add the mince and liver (about 1/2-3/4 cup combined) into the blender.
+If using the Avent Healthy Baby Food Maker just put in onto of the vegies.
+You can put any extra mince/liver into into small containers that you can freeze and add to boost iron in other meat dishes like my beef and liver parcels.
+I love the Haakaa Starting Solids Trays for this (now available on my website!).

 5. Puree up all the meat and vegetables and hey presto you have a baby puree super high in iron!